Submit an Article

 1928-02-01

-Notes on foundry in connection with the general question of factory experience, its accumulation and use
+Notes on foundry work in connection with the general question of factory experience, its accumulation and utilization

 Article preview

-Of the three essential conditions of good casting, namely, temperature, ventilation of the cores and condition of the funnels, the last two must be transferred from the realm of art to the realm of craft, after which such cases can no longer occur.
-In the simplest way, through photographic records of model divisions and funnels, changes in molding and casting processes, and by notes on drawings the reason and purpose of each significant change in design or work process, by an individual.
-The personal experience can be transformed into shared, transmitted, transformed and thus collected.
-Then the history of the development of the factory will no longer be so much an accumulation of repeated attempts and errors in different factories, and sometimes in the same factory.
+Of the three main conditions for good casting, namely: temperature, core ventilation, and the condition of the gates, the latter two must be transferred from the realm of art into the realm of craft; after which, such incidents can no longer occur.
+In the simplest way, by means of photographic records of the markings on the pattern and the gating system, changes in the molding and casting processes, as well as by means of notes on drawings regarding the reason and purpose of each significant change in the design or work process, the experience of an individual can be transformed into a shared, transferable, and thus accumulated experience.
+Then the history of the development of a factory's work will no longer represent, to such an extent, a collection of repeated attempts and mistakes at different factories, and sometimes even at the same factory.

 How to cite: Ievlev P.I.
-Notes on foundry in connection with the general question of factory experience, its accumulation and use // Journal of Mining Institute.
+Notes on foundry work in connection with the general question of factory experience, its accumulation and utilization // Journal of Mining Institute.
 1928.
 Vol. 7.
 Iss.
 2. p.
 235-266.